xlighting2017/Actions-Openwrt/README.md

 - Read AX6 (with or without ECM)
 - N1 (S905d, using custom Kernel + ArmVirt )
-- x86_64, using Lean's OpenWrt as upstream
+- x86_64, using Lean/immortalwrt OpenWrt as upstream

 ## Tips